AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 **Timely completion points**

-This task is applicable for learners when they complete a course within a stipulated number of days&nbsp;after enrolling to the course.
+This task is applicable for learners when they complete a course within a stipulated number of days after enrolling to the course.

 Possible scenario:
 When learners complete a course within 10 days of course commencement, they get 100 points.

 # Group level gamification {#grouplevelgamification}

 Administrators can define the scope of gamification by changing the scope settings.
-You can selectively enable gamification among similar profile users, groups&nbsp;or location.
+You can selectively enable gamification among similar profile users, groups or location.

-1. In Administrator login, click&nbsp;Gamification&nbsp;at the left pane.
+1. In Administrator login, click Gamification at the left pane.
 1. Open Gamifications > Settings > Scope settings.
-Gamification Scope Settings&nbsp;dialog appears.
+Gamification Scope Settings dialog appears.

    ![](assets/scope-settings.png)

 1.
-   Click&nbsp;the option&nbsp;Enable Scope Settings.&nbsp;
+   Click the option Enable Scope Settings.

-1. Select&nbsp;the&nbsp;User Characteristic&nbsp;from the drop-down list.
-A sample screenshot is shown as follows:&nbsp;
+1. Select the User Characteristic from the drop-down list.
+A sample screenshot is shown as follows:

    ![](assets/user-charecteristic.png)